 Fluency Timed Reading

 Assess reading fluency with two types of assessments.
 The first type of fluency assessment is a one-minute timed reading of a passage to measure the number and accuracy of words read.
-There is a fluency passage for each level, F through Z. The second type has a student perform a timed reading of a series of sentences and then answer true/false statements about the sentences to show comprehension.
+There are fluency passages at various levels of text complexity.
+The second type has a student perform a timed reading of a series of sentences and then answer true/false statements about the sentences to show comprehension.
 There are three of these assessments, each with more difficult sentences than the preceding one.
+View our Fluency Standards Table for additional information about recommended reading rates.

 Timed Reading Procedures